 Yes, you can freeze spring rolls.
 Roll them up and place the uncooked spring rolls in a single layer on a baking sheet.
 Freeze until solid (about 4 hours) then place them into a ziplock bag and freeze for up to 3 months.

 How to cook frozen spring rolls

 Place the frozen (uncooked) spring rolls into a heavy bottomed pot filled with about 2 inches of hot canola oil and cook over high heat until golden brown.

-In a large bowl, combine bean threads, cabbage, shredded carrot, ground chicken thighs, and the sautéed onion and celery.
+- In a large bowl, combine the cooked bean threads, cabbage, shredded carrot, ground chicken thighs, and the sautéed onion and celery.

 - Season with salt and pepper.
 As mentioned in the ingredient list, use less salt if you plan to dip the rolls in soy sauce.

-Fill a skillet with about 2 inches of canola oil.
-Bring the oil to medium high heat and fry each spring roll 2-3 minutes per side.
+- Fill a skillet with about 2 inches of canola or corn oil.
+Bring the oil to medium-high heat and fry each spring roll for 2-3 minutes per side.
 Place the fried spring rolls on a plate lined with paper towels to absorb excess oil.
 Serve hot with soy sauce or sweet chili sauce.

 This recipe was originally published on Mar 22, 2017, it has been updated since.